Hereditary Matrix Models for Weyl Groups

 II: How to use the database of models

-Second, you'll need the data files: either download everything in the data directory one file at a time (including the unpack program), or grab this unix tar file: models.tar.gz.
+Second, you'll need the data files: download and unpack this gzipped tar file: models.tar.gz.

 Third, follow the instructions in the accompanying READ_ME file.